pharzan/pharzan.com/posts/first-post.md

 ---
 # A place to begin

-The purpose of this blog is to share my thoughts, reflections, learnings.
+The purpose of this blog is to share my thoughts, reflections, learnings and experiences.
 I’ve been wanting to start something like this for a while, and now feels like the right time.

 Here, I plan to reflect on the past, document what I’ve learned—both technical and non-technical—and keep learning along the way.
 I also want this to be a space for experiments and ideas.
 I’m not entirely sure how I’ll organize those yet, but for now, simply starting the blog feels like the most important first step.